Venkat-Rajgopal/Python_OOP/README.md

 ----
 ### *Credits*
-- Dan Bader and the team at [Real Python](https://realpython.com) for their excellent Python Education series.
+- Dan Bader and the team at [Real Python](https://realpython.com) for their excellent Python  tricks.
 I have benefited hugely from their tutorials.